angr/angr-doc/docs/simprocedures.md

 - Set the class variable `local_vars` to a tuple of strings, where each string is the name of an instance variable on your SimProcedure whose value you would like to persist to when you return.
   Local variables can be any type so long as you don't mutate their instances.

-You may have guessed by now that there exists some sort of auxilliary storage in order to hold on to all this data.
+You may have guessed by now that there exists some sort of auxiliary storage in order to hold on to all this data.
 You would be right!
 The state plugin `state.procedure_data` exists to hold all the data that SimProcedures need to store in order to go about their business that must persist between runs.
 It's stuff that ought to be stored in memory, but the data can't be serialized and/or memory allocation is hard.